top of page

 SDG Wheel_Transparent.png

-Despite local government’s incentive to attract young urbanites to relocate to rural areas, some major concern remains:
+Despite local government’s incentive to attract young urbanites to relocate to rural areas, major concern remains:

 • lack of social activities & social companions